Clostridioides difficile – Culture and Pulse Field Gel Electrophoresis (PFGE) Typing

 Test Frequency and Turnaround Time (TAT)

-Clostridium difficile culture and PFGE typing are performed Monday to Friday.
+Clostridioides difficile culture and PFGE typing are performed Monday to Friday.

-Turnaround time is up to 15 days from receipt by the PHO Laboratory.
+Turnaround time is up to 15 days from receipt by the PHO laboratory.

 Results are reported to the ordering physician or health care provider as indicated on the requisition.